Talbot works daily to bring art into the lives of underprivileged high school students.

 “I think that there’s a point where if you’ve known somebody for the majority of your life, then they’re kind of family,” Talbot said.

-Artists for Humanity has a very “family vibe” and he thinks that’s very much in part due to the large amount of mentorship that’s involved.
+Artists for Humanity has a very “family vibe”.
+Jason thinks this is very much due to the large amount of mentorship that’s involved.

 Ultimately, Talbot’s life revolves around bettering the lives of underprivileged teens through art.
-He aims to better their lives, as well as the businesses who they produce art for, and in turn, unite the community.
+He aims to better their lives, as well as the businesses who they produce art for.
+And in turn, he hopes this will unite the community.

-“We’ve really worked to make sure that the young people of Boston are seen as a resource, given respect and responsibility, and are able to contribute to the city as a whole,” Talbot said.
+“We’ve really worked to make sure that the young people of Boston are seen as a resource.
+Additionally, that they are given respect and responsibility, and are able to contribute to the city as a whole,” Talbot said.